ryantiger658/hacs_text_input/README.md

 Restart Home Assistant
 Manual Installation
 Download the latest release from the repository
-Create a custom_components/custom_content directory in your Home Assistant configuration folder Extract the contents of the release into the custom_content directory Restart Home Assistant
+Create a custom_components/custom_markdown directory in your Home Assistant configuration folder Extract the contents of the release into the custom_markdown directory Restart Home Assistant
 Configuration
 Using the UI